neo3072/DS-AI-ML-Resources/Principles, quotes, Idioms, and Sayings.md

-# Quotes, Idioms, and Sayings.md
+# Principles, Quotes, Idioms, and Sayings

 ## Principles
 - Principle of least priviledge